 Over the past decade, I’ve translated these formative experiences into evaluation work that supports people and organizations leading game-changing initiatives in their communities and countries.
 I’ve learned through experience that process matters, and involvement of clients early on in any evaluation enhances the usefulness of the results.

 In producing solutions, I typically work in partnership with an organization’s staff or with other evaluators.
 When working with other evaluators, I draw on a network of issue and evaluation experts and defer to the leadership of my colleagues who are members of the communities or cultures where the evaluation is taking place.
 When producing evaluations, there should be a lot of learning and no surprises in the final report.
 I benefit from the depth of program experience offered by program teams and advocates.

 I currently live with my family in a small Vermont town.

-When I’m not working with my clients, I am busy converting our lawn to flower and vegetable gardens, volunteering at our public elementary school and serving as a board member to the local historical society.
+When I’m not working with my clients, I am busy converting our lawn to flower and vegetable gardens and working with my neighbors to build an inclusive and connected community.